-Casey screams and wakes up from the dream by a phone call.
+Casey screams and is woken up from the dream by a phone call.
 It is Sofi Kozma who tells her that she must come back to the nursing home to talk to her.
 Sofi reveals that she is her grandmother and that the pale boy in the photograph is her brother, and therefore Casey's great-uncle Barto.
 Barto died in the concentration camp in Auschwitz during the Holocaust.
 Nazi doctor Josef Mengele had an obsession with twins, believing that they would unlock the secrets of genetics.
-Being twins, Sofi and Barto were used by the Nazis in experiments that blurred the line between science and the occult, performing such experiments such as trying to make brown eyes blue.
+Being twins, Sofi and Barto were used by the Nazis in experiments that blurred the line between science and the occult, performing such experiments as trying to make brown eyes blue.
 Some of their experiments resulted in blindness while others caused death.
 Sofi says that her brother died when they injected his eyes, but two days later he "came back."
-However, Sofi knew that the boy was no longer her brother and that an evil spirit took over his body.
+However, Sofi knew that the boy was no longer her brother but a 'dybbuk'.
 These are spirits that are barred from heaven and therefore roam between worlds, explaining why Matty told Casey that "Some people are doorways" and that since twins are mirror images then they are considered doorways between different worlds.

 Sofi says she killed the spirit that took over Barto, but it has been trying to get back into this world ever since, and that it had tried to get back through Casey's mother.
 When Casey's brother died, the spirit turned its gaze on Casey and has been circling her ever since.
 Casey asks how she could get rid of it and Sofi talks about a Book of Mirrors, which has the rites of exorcism in it and refers Casey to a rabbi, Josef Sendak, who could help her.